P4ELTE/t4p4s/README.md

         `./t4p4s.sh :l2fwd verbose`
     - Verbose output for the switch
         `./t4p4s.sh :l2fwd dbg`
+    - In addition, statistics can be displayed at the end `./t4p4s.sh :l2fwd dbg stats`
     - Suppress EAL messages from the switch output `./t4p4s.sh :l2fwd noeal`
     - No output at all (both terminal and switch) except for errors